NaluKit/gwt-boot-starter-nalu/README.md

 #### Generate Error Screen
 Generates a error screen.
 Entering a illigal route in the URL will make the error screen visible.

+#### Use hash in URL

+If checked, the code needed to tell Nalu to use a hash inside the URL is generated.
+In case unchecked, a redirect filter is generated and the flag to tell Nalu to work with hash less url is set.

 ### Screen Meta Data

 In this area the screens are defined.
 A screen in Nalu is a combination of a controller and a component.
 There are five